-The case study attempted to fulfill the following objectives:
+Our case study was conducted to address the following objectives:

-- 1. To determine the percentage of screencast use and non-use among the students; - 2.
-To determine the reasons for non-use of the screencasts; - 3.
-To explore users' perceptions of the Maths screencasts; and - To determine the ways in which the screencasts had benefited the students, and addressed their learning needs.
+- 1. To determine the percentage of students who used the screencasts to support their Maths learning needs; - 2.
+To explore users' perceptions of the Maths screencasts; - 3.
+To determine the ways in which the screencasts had benefited students, and addressed their learning needs. - 4.
+To determine the reasons for non-use of the screencasts.